Registration Basics Loading...

 Grande Prairie Campus

 Registration is the process of enrolling in the course(s) of choice.
 An advisor is available to assist in the selection of courses relevant for a program.
 Students may register for all terms in the academic year or for one term at a time.
 A registration assumes that the student agrees to be bound by the rules and regulations of the College and that they agree to be responsible for the tuition and fees associated with the registration.

 The best way to track grades and finances is to sign into the student's myGPRC account.
-It is the official student information system and it is expected that students are monitoring this account.
+It is the official student information system and students are expected to monitor this account.

 Students are personally responsible for the continuing completeness and accuracy of their registration.
 This requires careful attention to course selection and compliance with prerequisite, corequisite, and program completion requirements.
 Students need to ensure that their course selection is appropriate for their program and includes those courses and credits required for graduation.

 Availability of Courses